thrashr888/ecs-admin/readme.md

 + switch to ES6 syntax
 - list-tasks polling
 - put data in level-js
-- try out mesos chronos and marathon for scheduling
+- try out mesos chronos and marathon for scheduling?
-- Container Instance setup script?
-Use Packer?
++ Container Instance setup script?
+Use Terraform?
-- Document the AWS setup
++ Document the AWS setup
+- Automate all the possible pieces in scripts or terraform
+- Document it fully
 + connect to the agent for polling updates? # no, that's for on the ec2 servers
 + show mapped EC2 instances
 - look like [this](https://www.gosquared.com/blog/reinvent-2014-ec2-container-service-demo)